ronanpatrick/data-encoding-pokemon/README.md

 # Categorical Data Encoding with Scikit-Learn

-## Project Overview
+## Overview
-This project focuses on a crucial step in the Machine Learning pipeline: **Feature Engineering**.
+This activity focuses on a crucial step in the Machine Learning pipeline: **Feature Engineering**.
 Using a comprehensive Pokémon dataset, this notebook demonstrates how to properly convert categorical text data into numerical formats that machine learning algorithms can process, utilizing Scikit-Learn's preprocessing tools.

 ## Dataset
 * **Source File:** `pokemon.csv`